ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/storage/documents-compression.dotnet.markdown

   their uncompressed versions because the compressed data is loaded much faster.

 * Compression is Not applied to attachments, counters, and time series data,
   only to the content of documents and revisions.

+* Detailed information about the database's physical storage is visible in the [Storage Report view](../../studio/database/stats/storage-report).

 {PANEL/}